uiuc-dm-group/DMRG-19FA/README.md

 ## Speech and Language Processing (SLP)
 This is [the 2nd (2008) edition](http://www.cs.colorado.edu/~martin/slp.html) of Jurafsky and Martin's SLP textbook.
-Noticing that the third version is also ready [here](https://web.stanford.edu/~jurafsky/slp3/), and there being some difference in the material organization.
-In this repo, we focus on the sequence and material from the 2nd edition.
+Noticing that [the third version](https://web.stanford.edu/~jurafsky/slp3/) is also ready, and there being some difference in the material organization.
+In this repo, we focus on the sequence and material from **the 2nd edition**.

 ### Chapter 1